 Want to drive in Cornwall like a pro, and not look like one of those clueless tourists?
+This guide is essential reading if you’re planning to take a Cornwall road trip.
 Here are a few things you should know before driving in Cornwall to help make your journeys enjoyable, and avoid getting into any scrapes that might disrupt your trip.

 1. Be patient